Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Results

 \section{Results}

-Table~\ref{tab:results} displays the results of our MSE, together with the scores we assigned to each plan.
-Typical statistical errors of yield scores are around $3\%$.
-More detailed statistical results, including error estimates and statistical significance of differences, are documented in \OM{} Section~\ref{sec:deta-quant-outc}.
-There we also provide a second, statistically independent set of results generated using model communities of half the size used here, containing about half the number of fish species.
-Remarkably, the differences in the yield scores between the two sets are small, suggesting that our findings depend little on the size of the fish communities studied.
+Table~\ref{tab:results} displays for each type of plan the average proportion of $\text{MSY}_{\text{theo}}$ achieved in the MSE, together with the proportion of surviving species and changes in size structure.
+Typical standard errors are around $3\%$ for yield scores, $2\%$ for survival rates, and $0.12$ for mean log size.
+More detailed statistical results, including error estimates and statistical significance of differences, are documented in \OM~\ref{sec:deta-quant-outc}.
+There we also report yields for a second, statistically independent MSE based on model communities of half the size used here.
+Remarkably, differences in yield scores between the two MSE are small, suggesting that our findings depend little on the size of communities.

+Table~\ref{tab:results} shows that exploitation leading to $\text{MSY}_{\text{theo}}$ would come at the cost of conserving only about $72\%$ of fish species and a change in species size structure corresponding a drop of $52\%$ ($=1-10^{1.65-1.97}$) in geometric mean maturation body mass.
+Such impacts are plausible in view of a corresponding survival rate of $51\%$ obtained by \cite{Matsuda06:_MaximalYields}.
+Yields from \CFP{} were only about half of $\text{MSY}_{\text{theo}}$ and resulted in survival of $63\%$ of species and a decline in geometric mean size by $45\%$.